minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct.rst

 .. mc-cmd:: info
    :fullpath:

-   Returns a description of a access keys associated to the specified user.
-The description includes the parent user of the specified access keys, its status, and whether the access keys has an assigned inline policy.
+   Returns a description of a specified access keys.
+   The description output includes the following details, as available:

+   - Access Key
+   - Parent user of the specified access key
+   - Access key status (``on`` or ``off``)
+   - Policy or policies
+   - Comment
+   - Expiration

    .. tab-set::